 What do the Royal Children Wear?

 India and Maximilian, children of Andrea and Tatiana Casiraghi, chose to wear La Coqueta Kids for the celebration of the National Day of Monaco in 2018.
 The designs are sweet and great for party season, and the prices are incredibly reasonable for the quality provided.
 You may not be celebrating the National Day of Monaco with your royally cute kids, but we’re sure there’s an occasion for La Coqueta Kids somewhere this party season!

 Inspired by the 40s, 50s and 60s, Rachel Riley creates luxury children’s clothes in beautiful prints and classic styles.
 Prince George wore dungarees by the British designer for his first official engagement, a very important Plunket play date in New Zealand.
+The heritage collection includes adorable garments such as onesies and dungarees embossed with typical British figures, such as the guards on the cotton shortie above.
 Read our ‘At Home with Rachel Riley’ interview, here.

 Both Prince George and Princess Charlotte have been spotted in Doña Carmen pieces; the little Prince in red corduroy shorts and Princess Charlotte in shoes.